-The album Ladies and Gentleman We are Floating in Space by the space rock group Spiritualized is filled with songs about love and loss, with redemption found only in drugs.
-Thus, it should be no surprise that the album’s cover resembles a prescription drug bottle, even including a dosing recommendation: “one tablet 70 minutes” foremost on its background.
+The album’s cover resembles a prescription drug bottle, even including a dosing recommendation: “one tablet 70 minutes” foremost on its background.

-The black and white cover photo for the front of this album features the band mates Johnny, Tommy, Joey and Dee Dee Ramone, donned in ripped, faded blue jeans and leather jackets, staring at the camera with blank faces.
+The black and white photo features the bandmates Johnny, Tommy, Joey, and Dee Dee Ramone, donned in ripped, faded blue jeans and leather jackets, staring at the camera with blank faces.
 In the photo, they are leaning against the outside brick wall of a private community garden called Albert’s Garden, located in the Bowery district of New York City.

-The cover photo for Ramones, which later appeared in Punk magazine, would influence future album covers of the band, but interestingly, it was not the original idea for the album cover.
-Initially, the band wanted a cover similar to that of the Meet the Beatles (1964) album, but the art director Toni Wadler and the Sire label did not like the way that photo turned out.
-Instead, they opted for the now iconic “brick wall” photo, taken by photographer Roberta Bayley.
+Interestingly, it was not the original idea for the LP.
+Initially, the band wanted a cover similar to the Meet the Beatles (1964), but the art director Toni Wadler and the Sire label didn’t like the way it turned out.
+Instead, they opted for the now-iconic “brick wall” photo, taken by photographer Roberta Bayley.

-One of the most intriguing album covers in the vast catalog of American rocker Neil Young, the artwork for the singer’s On the Beach album has been described as surrealist and meticulous—designed right down to the inside of the album jacket, “matching the pattern of the inside of the beach umbrella on the cover.”
+One of the most intriguing frontal shots in the vast catalog of American rocker Neil Young, the artwork for the singer’s On the Beach has been described as surrealist and meticulous—designed right down to the inside of the sleeve jacket, “matching the pattern of the inside of the beach umbrella on the cover.”

 The most significant item on the cover gives a hint as to Young’s political ideals and the way he felt about the President of the United States at the time: a newspaper whose headline reads “Senator Buckley Calls for Nixon to Resign.”

-The brooding music contained in every track of the Indestructible album captured the very essence of the Blue Notes movement, and the cover of the album— perhaps more than any other jazz album before or since — gave fans a hint as to what they would hear in the music.
+The brooding music contained in every track captured the very essence of the Blue Note movement and this one — perhaps more than any other before or since — gave fans a hint as to what they would hear in the music.

-The “ridiculous” cover of the released single—ridiculous because it’s true—depicts the three choir members—Beverly Beecham, Vivian Wyler and Marie Samuels—sporting their classic 60s bouffant hairstyles and garb as they smile uncomfortably for the camera—a picture described by one critic years later as resembling “three men in drag.”
+It depicts the three choir members—Beverly Beecham, Vivian Wyler, and Marie Samuels—sporting their classic 60s bouffant hairstyles and garb as they smile uncomfortably for the camera—a picture described by one critic years later as resembling “three men in drag.”